1871 - 1924.

 "With this name, our leader Herzl expressed hope for our future in the Land of Israel.
 The Tel Aviv name has a local, Arab tone, and all the inhabitants of the country will soon get used to it."

-In 1909, the Jaffa Hebrew Gymnasium was founded, which after a short time received its new name: the Herzliya Hebrew Gymnasium.
-Menachem Shinkin was one of its founders.
+In 1909, the Jaffa Hebrew Gymnasium was established and soon renamed the Herzliya Hebrew Gymnasium.
+Menahem Shinkin was among its founders.

 In 1910 he created an organization aimed at buying lands in Israel, which contributed to the establishment of Allenby Street, and in 1912 he established the Independent Craftmanship Organization (Merkaz Ba'alei Melakh) neighborhood, which aimed to unify the independent craftsmen of Tel Aviv.
 The main street of the neighborhood was named after him.